 First American Financial in Focus

-Based in Santa Ana, First American Financial (FAF) is in the Finance sector, and so far this year, shares have seen a price change of 18.5%.
-The financial services company is paying out a dividend of $0.42 per share at the moment, with a dividend yield of 3.18% compared to the Insurance - Property and Casualty industry's yield of 1.35% and the S&P 500's yield of 2.02%.
+Headquartered in Santa Ana, First American Financial (FAF) is a Finance stock that has seen a price change of 32.57% so far this year.
+The financial services company is paying out a dividend of $0.42 per share at the moment, with a dividend yield of 2.84% compared to the Insurance - Property and Casualty industry's yield of 1.24% and the S&P 500's yield of 1.9%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.68 is up 5% from last year.
-Over the last 5 years, First American Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 15.33%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-First American Financial's current payout ratio is 36%.
-This means it paid out 36% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $1.68 is up 5% from last year.
+First American Financial has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 15.39%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+First American Financial's current payout ratio is 34%, meaning it paid out 34% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for FAF for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $4.74 per share, representing a year-over-year earnings growth rate of 13.13%.
+The Zacks Consensus Estimate for 2019 is $4.93 per share, which represents a year-over-year growth rate of 17.66%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that FAF is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that FAF is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report